masc-ucsc/livehd/README.md

 When a new node is added to the graph a new `Index_ID` is generated.
 The node always has a `Index_ID` for the port zero, different `Index_ID` for other node/port pairs, and potentially additional `Index_ID` for extra storage to keep the graph edges.
-Each `Index_ID` can be used to store metainformation in additional tables like the delay, or operation, but in reality we only store information for the whole node or for each node/port pair.
+Each `Index_ID` can be used to store meta information in additional tables like the delay, or operation, but in reality we only store information for the whole node or for each node/port pair.